-Pictured above, employees of Ultra Safe Nuclear Corporation with a Desktop Metal X160Pro being used for Silicon Carbide production used in USNC's Fully Ceramic Micro-encapsulated (FCM) fuel.
-The manufacturing of FCM is enabled by Desktop Metal binder jet 3D printers and their ability to 3D print silicon carbide heat-resistant ceramicparticles in unique geometries that can safely surround a standard type of nuclear fuel particle known for its safety.
+Pictured above, employees of Ultra Safe Nuclear Corporation with a Desktop Metal X160Pro.
+Their system is binder jetting Silicon Carbide for use in USNC's innovative Fully Ceramic Micro-encapsulated (FCM) fuel.
+FCM fuel is enabled by Desktop Metal binder jet technology and its ability to 3D print silicon carbide heat-resistant ceramic particles in unique geometries that can safely surround a standard type of nuclear fuel particle known for its safety.